xxfoundation/elixxir-docs/cmix.md

-# The Elixxir cMix Design Specification
+# The xx network cMix Design Specification

 *version 0*

 ## Abstract

-This document describes the Elixxir cMix design variations and implementation parameterizations; that is, our mix strategy which is at the our of our mix network, our anonymous communications network.
+This document describes the xx network cMix design variations and implementation parameterizations; that is, our mixing strategy which is at the core design of our anonymous communication network.

 ## Introduction

 **cMix** is a verified mix strategy which uses the cryptographic and partial homomorphic properties of the [ElGamal encryption protocol](https://people.csail.mit.edu/alinush/6.857-spring-2015/papers/elgamal.pdf), which is described at length in the [published cMix paper](https://eprint.iacr.org/2016/008.pdf).
+However this document will probably be a more approachable description of the core designs of the cMix mixing strategy.

 ## Ciphersuite